I will now show you how to register a premium quality domain with backlinks for just $8.99.

 Good for those websites.
 However you should never use these tools to name your own website, as you will be missing out on a lot of benefits.

 Not all domains are created equal.
 Let me explain it more.
-After you selected your niche, you have two ways you can go.
+After you selected your niche, you have a few ways you can go.

 Your First Option For Registering Your Domain Name